sreekuttanmnj/Zil-Investors/investor_email_draft.md

 - **Credit Rail:** 145.2% NRR (New Cohorts)
 - **Wallet:** 125.9% NRR (New Cohorts)

-With our compliance framework solidified through partnerships with Lincoln Savings Bank and Texas National Bank, and a proven product-market fit, we are now raising $10M to scale our growth marketing and expand our enterprise sales team.
+With our operating model solidified through partnerships with **Cross River Bank**, **Lincoln Savings Bank**, and **Texas National Bank**, and a proven product-market fit, we are now raising $10M to scale our growth marketing and expand our enterprise sales team.

 You can view our investor prospectus here: https://investors.zilmoney.com/